-Of course, you’ll notice that in many cases these are also the airlines that operate the most flights to Europe and serve the most the most airports.
+Of course, these are also the airlines that operate the most flights to Europe and serve the most the most airports.
 More flights means more chances for deals.

 If you’re looking for the absolute cheapest way to get from your home airport to Europe, we have two tips for you: (1) flexibility is key and (2) two roundtrip flights are often cheaper than one.